bloggertom/DungeonGame/README.md

 #Dungeon Style Game

-This is a firt attempt at trying to create a game for the iPad and iPhone.
+This is a first attempt at trying to create a game for the iPad and iPhone.

 This project is changing quickly with frequent updates.
-This readme will be updated with current progress
+This readme will be updated with the current progress.

 Game written for iOS using the new SpriteKit.